 Condition codes reflecting an appreciable risk of energy release are designated as energy release risk conditions.
 For example, a damaged or frayed primary conductor has a condition code CONDFRAY, which is designated as an energy release risk condition because the condition could eventually result in a release of energy under certain circumstances.
-CONDFRAY conditions identified within the FHCA are then designated as a fire threat condition because, due to escalation and environmental factors, the condition could eventually result in an ignition.
-In contrast, the observation of a missing or broken guy marker would result in the condition code GUYMARK, which is not designated as an energy release risk condition or a fire threat condition.
+CONDFRAY conditions identified within the FHCA are then designated as a fire threat condition because, due to escalation and environmental factors, the condition could eventually result in an energy release risk condition could eventually result in an environmental factors, the condition could eventually result in an environmental factors, the condition could eventually result in the condition code GUYMARK, which is not designated as an energy release risk condition or a fire threat condition.
 Table 7 describes the general types of energy release risk conditions designated by Rocky Mountain Power that, if located within the FHCA, correlate to a heightened risk of fire ignition, and are then designated fire threats.